robinmetral/website/pages/notes/weeknote-19-the-good-guy-wins-in-the-end.md

 ## Reading

-We went back to the library this week so I read a bunch of comics, and I've also started a new novel: _L'Usage du monde_ by Nicolas Bouvier, inspiration for the 2024 trip.[^3]
+We went back to the library this week so I read a bunch of comics, and I've also started a new novel: _L'Usage du monde_ by Nicolas Bouvier.

 - [**Isaac le Pirate, tome 2, 3, 4 et 5** (2002-2005) par Christophe Blain](/notes/isaac-le-pirate-tomes-2-a-5-par-christophe-blain/) (French)

 [^1]: mostly 70s and 80s Hollywood blockbusters as you'll see, hence the title
 [^2]: the script for a visit counter that someone must have added to the site years ago would open a advertising popup.
 It did this randomly for a very small amount of visits, so it wasn't straightforward to catch.
-[^3]: [not quite the same itinerary](https://commons.wikimedia.org/wiki/File:Carte_du_voyage_de_Nicolas_Bouvier_dans_L%27Usage_du_monde.jpg) since Bouvier was heading to India plus could get into Iran without possibly being arrested, but it's still overland to Asia so there's something